Dreamboats and Petticoats: Future productions

 Brian Berg, the executive producer for Universal records stated that there are plans for productions in the US and Australia and the possibility of a feature film in 2012.
 To date, there are no international productions or film productions.

 Spin-offs and sequels

-Bill Kenwright, the original producer, has also produced Save The Last Dance For Me and Dreamboats And Miniskirts.
+Bill Kenwright, the original producer, has also produced Save the Last Dance for Me and Dreamboats And Miniskirts.
 Save the Last Dance for Me is a spin-off production which employed a lot of the same creative team and cast, but did not continue the story from Dreamboats and Petticoats.
 It primarily utilised the songs of Doc Pomus and Mort Shuman.
 Dreamboats and Miniskirts is a sequel that continues the story of Bobby and Laura.
 Set in 1963 it tells how the band deals with the start of the British Invasion.

-A third instalment of the Dreamboats and Petticoats franchise has recently been announced, with Dreamboats and Petticoats - The Christmas Party which will open at the Broadway Theatre, Peterborough at the end of 2015.
+A third instalment of the Dreamboats and Petticoats franchise, Dreamboats and Petticoats – The Christmas Party, opened at the Broadway Theatre, Peterborough at the end of 2015.